michaeleisel/JJLISO8601DateFormatter/README.md

 Contributors are always welcome.
 Here are some possible improvements:

-- Swift version of the library with no Objective-C code
 - Full rewrite of NSDateFormatter (doable but is it worth it?)
 - Method that returns a `char *` instead of an `NSString` for going from date to string.
 - watchOS and tvOS support